IsraelOrtuno/permalink/readme.md

 **NOTE:** This will only work if `permalinkHandling` has not been disabled, read more about it below.

+## Updating Peramlinks

+You can easily update a permalink just like any other Eloquent model. **BE CAREFUL** when updating a permalink slug as the previous URL won't be available anymore and this package does not handle 301/302 redirections.

+### Rebuilding Final Path (PLEASE READ)

+When updating a slug, the package will recursively update its nested permalinks `final_url` attribute reemplacing the previous slug semgment with the new one.
+You can control this behaviour from the `rebuild_children_on_update` option in your `config/permalink.php` config file.
+Disable this option if you wish to handle this task manually (NOT RECOMMENDED).

 ## Binding Models to Permalinks

 You may want to bind a permalink to a model resource, so you can create a unique URL to access that particular resource.
 If you want to do so, you just have to use the tait `HasPermalinks` and implement the contract `Permalinkable` to your model.